 How LaborAudit Works

-Cross-agency labor compliance screening in four steps.
-Search, screen, analyze, and export enforcement data from OSHA, WHD, NLRB, and SEC EDGAR — unified through entity resolution into a single employer profile.
+AI-powered labor compliance screening in four steps.
+Search, screen, analyze with machine learning, and export enforcement data from OSHA, WHD, NLRB, and SEC EDGAR — unified through entity resolution into a single employer profile with predictive risk scoring.

-LaborAudit unifies employment law enforcement data from four federal agencies into a canonical graph of 2.3 million employers with full SourceSeal data provenance.
+LaborAudit unifies employment law enforcement data from four federal agencies and state attorneys general into a canonical employer graph with full SourceSeal data provenance.

 DOL WHD